xmake-io/xmake-idea/README.md

 </div>

 ## C/C++ intellisense

 > Only support CLion (>= 2020.1)

 1. Click "Update compile commands" to create or update "compile_commands.json" file
 2. Click "File > open..." to choose this file.

 ## Debug

 > Only support Clion (>= 2020.1)

 1. Click "Update CmakeLists" to create or update "CmakeLists.txt" file.
 2. Click "File > open..." to choose this file.
 3. Choose "Run > Debug..." or "Run > Debug 'project name'" into debug mode.

+## How to contribute?

+Due to limited personal time, I cannot maintain this plug-in all the time.
+If you encounter problems, you are welcome to download the plug-in source code to debug it yourself and open pr to contribute.

+### Build this project

+Use IDEA Intellji open this project source code, and click `Build` button.

+### Run and debug this project

+Open and edit `Run configuration`, and add a gradle run configuration, then write run arguments: `runIde --stacktrace` and save it.

+Select this run configuration and click run button to load it.

+For more details, please visit: [CONTRIBUTING](https://github.com/xmake-io/xmake-idea/blob/master/CONTRIBUTING.md)